AndreiLacatos-works/opc-node-designer/README.md

 ## What is this project about?

-This project offers an intuitive user interface for designing and defining digital signal waveforms.
+This project offers an intuitive user interface for designing and defining the structure of simulated OPC UA server.
+It allows you to define the evolution of values of nodes over time.

 ## How

+It allows the creation & organization of value nodes.

-An interactive signal plot is provided, enabling users to create transition points by clicking on the desired tick.
+An interactive plot is provided, enabling the definition of value transition points by clicking on the desired tick.
 For greater precision, transition points can also be defined manually.

-Waveforms are saved and exported in a JSON format.
-These exported files enable easy sharing and allow waveforms to be edited later.
+The project can be saved for easy sharing and later editing.
+It can also be directly imported into [OPC Node simulator](https://github.com/AndreiLacatos-works/opc-engine) to simulate an OPC UA server according to the node structure defined here.

 ![Waveform editor](docs/ss/designer.png)